 To maintain the qualifications of a peer reviewer reviewing certainA must-select engagements, you should participate in one of the following peer review training options within one year prior to the commencement of a review for which you intend to review an engagement in the must-select industry.
 Peer review training options include:

-- Completing the relevant Peer Review Industry Update on-demand self-study course.
+- Completing the relevant Peer Review Industry Update course.
 These courses are advanced reviewer training courses that explicitly focus on the challenges in peer reviewing engagements in these industries and how changes in these specific industries impact any given peer review.
 Example topics could include common findings in peer reviews specific to these industries or how recent developments in these industries impact peer reviews.
-These courses will contain a final exam that is designed to meet the NASBA CPE Standards.
+These courses will meet the NASBA CPE Standards.

 a.
 Must-Select Update Course - Governmental